 2014 Promising Practices Multicultural Conference – Nov.
 1

-The Promising Practices conference “Culturally Responsive Curricula in STEM” will be held on Saturday, Nov.
-1, from 8 a.m. to 1 p.m.
-The keynote will be given by nationally acclaimed urban science educator Christopher Emdin of Columbia University’s Teachers College.
-Registration and workshop abstracts are available on the conference webpage.
-For more information contact conference coordinators Stefan Battle at 456-8753 or Antoinette Gomes at 456-8255.
+The 2014 Promising Practices Multicultural Conference will be held on Saturday, Nov.
+1, from 8 a.m. to 1 p.m. at various sites on campus.
+The theme is “Culturally Responsive Curricula in STEM,” and the keynote will be given by nationally acclaimed urban science educator Christopher Emdin of Columbia University’s Teachers College.
+To register, click here, and then click “Conference Registration.”
+To view list of workshops and presenters, click here.
+For more information, contact conference coordinators Stefan Battle at (401) 456-8753 or Antoinette Gomes at (401) 456-8255.

 RIC’s ADP will once again bring national and statewide experts to the RIC campus to discuss political and public policy issues of interest to faculty, staff, students and the greater Rhode Island community.
 All events are free.
-If faculty would like to bring their classes, contact Valerie Endress at firstname.lastname@example.org or ext.
+If faculty would like to bring their students, contact Valerie Endress at firstname.lastname@example.org or ext.
 4781, so that we can guarantee sufficient seating.
 We also offer a staffed sign-in table for faculty who would like a record of student attendance.
 Hope to see you there!

 Alger Hall (with the possibility of being moved to Sapinsley Hall)